 Original Date Comp: Only shows for procedures that are complete, if the Date changes.

-Procedure/Description: Click Change to select a different procedure code from the Procedure Code List.
+Procedure/Description: Click Change to select a different procedure code from the Procedure Codes.
 This will also update the Amount field.
-If the new code's treatment area is different, you will not be allowed to change it due to a 'treatment area mismatch'.
+If the new code's treatment area is different, you will not be allowed to change it due to a treatment area mismatch.
 For example. you cannot change a filling procedure to a prophy procedure, because the treatment area for a filling is Tooth and for a prophy is Mouth.
-Once you attach a Claim to an incorrect procedure, it is more complex.
-See Fixing Incorrect Procedures on an Insurance Claim.
+Once you attach a claim to an incorrect procedure, it is more complex.
+See Incorrect Procedures on Claim.

-For guidelines on entering procedures that involve multiple appointments, see Dental Lab Cases.
+For guidelines on entering procedures that involve multiple appointments, see Procedure over Multiple Appointments.

 To use international tooth numbers, or for information on valid tooth numbers or supernumerary teeth, see Chart Module Preferences, Tooth Nomenclature.